byandrev/wordle-football/README.md

 ### Todo:

+- [ ] Solve bug when the attempt limit is exceeded
 - [ ] Improve the player styles
 - [ ] Improve the search preview
 - [ ] Add photos and logos